Akihabara is a frenetic Tokyo neighborhood where Japanese art, Otaku culture and electronics collide in a melange of sight and sound.

 A great place to walk around and absorb the sights and sounds is Tokyo’s Akihabara district.
 Just two stops from Tokyo Station, Akihabara is a neighborhood known for its electronic superstores.
 There’s a reason that it’s known as Electric Town, but the neighborhood is so much more.

 The neighborhood is known for the maid cafes where you can get some entertainment with your snack.
-We have mixed views about the maids Cute and fun OR sexualized and creepy? – you decide.
+Do we have mixed views about the maids Cute and fun OR sexualized and creepy?
+You decide.
 Either way, the maids certainly add character to the neighborhood.

-We spent the first part of our trip at the Dormy Inn Akihabara.
-The hotel was a perfect spot for us – conveniently located, modern room and a wonderful rooftop onsen with indoor and outdoor hot springs and saunas available all day and night.
+We stayed at the Dormy Inn Akihabara during our first visit to Japan.
+This hotel was a perfect spot for us – conveniently located, modern room and a wonderful rooftop onsen with indoor and outdoor hot springs and saunas available all day and night.

 Dormy Inn Akihabara is located at 4 Chome-12-5 Sotokanda, Chiyoda, Tokyo 101-0021, Japan.